 Zoe is based in South West London.
-Zoe is a Trainee Sport and Exercise Psychology consultant, working with both individual and team sports.
+Zoe is a Chartered Sport and Exercise Psychology consultant, working with both individual and team sports.
 Zoe has experience working within elite and amateur settings; previous sports she has worked with include rugby, trampolining, basketball, tennis, badminton, fencing, horse riding and swimming.
 She currently specialises in corporate leadership programmes, while also lecturing at UWE, Bristol on the Masters in Sport and Exercise Psychology.

 Zoe’s passion for sport was first realised through her love for horse riding; having ridden since the age of four, Zoe continues to ride and compete regularly.
 Eventing is her main sporting passion, having competed up to Intermediate and FEI CIC***.
 She also likes the occasional challenge in the form of a half marathon or triathlon.